hashicorp/waypoint-examples/kubernetes/go-multiworkspace/README.md

 ```

 To interact with the prod environment, add the `-workspace=prod` flag to any Waypoint command.
 After verifying changes in dev,
-they can be deployed to prod with
+they can be deployed to prod with:

 ```shell-session
 $ Waypoint up -workspace=prod